-- 4.4.1 Accounts will be produced in accordance with the meter reading cycle and due dates are linked to the statement date. - 4.4.2 Accounts will be rendered monthly in cycles of approximately 30 days at the address last recorded with the municipality. - 4.4.3 It is the customer's responsibility to ensure timeous payment in the event of accounts not received or received late. - 4.4.4 It is the customer's responsibility to ensure that Council is immediately informed in writing of any change of address. - 4.4.5 Settlement or due date is within 7 days of the beginning of each month. - 4.4.6 The issuing of final demand by way of email or cell phone text message will also be accepted as a proper demand sent in terms of this policy - 4.4.7 Where an account is not settled in full, any lesser amount tendered and accepted shall not be deemed to be in full and final settlement of such an account, even where a dispute exists.
+- 4.4.1 Accounts will be produced in accordance with the meter reading cycle and due dates are linked to the statement date. - 4.4.2 Accounts will be rendered monthly in cycles of approximately 30 days at the address last recorded with the municipality. - 4.4.3 It is the customer's responsibility to ensure timeous payment in the event of accounts not received or received late. - 4.4.4 It is the customer's responsibility to ensure that Council is immediately informed in writing of any change of address. - 4.4.5 Settlement or due date is the first (1st) of every month, - 4.4.6 The issuing of final demand by way of email or cell phone text message will also be accepted as a proper demand sent in terms of this policy - 4.4.7 Where an account is not settled in full, any lesser amount tendered and accepted shall not be deemed to be in full and final settlement of such an account, even where a dispute exists. - 4.4.8 Ad-hoc 48-hour disconnection notices be issued by the Office of the Chief Financial Officer on an as and when required basis.